plotly/plotly.py/doc/python/hover-text-and-formatting.md

             name=continent_name,

             # The next three parameters specify the hover text
-            # Text supports just one customized field per trace, but is simple to implement
+            # Text supports just one customized field per trace
-            text=df['continent'],
+            # and is implemented here with text=df['continent'],
             # Custom data supports multiple fields through numeric indices in the hovertemplate
             # If I were not looking for an opportunity to demonstrate the text parameter,
             # I would likely just add continent as a third customdata field.